Students & Alumni

 Dr. Jayaprakash Kumar, a current doctoral student in Social and Behavioral Sciences, and Dr. Andy Collins, an alumna of that program, both led studies that were published last week.
 Dr. Kumar published a systematic review of oral health status among Indian prisoners in Saudi Journal of Oral and Dental Health, and Dr. Collins published her dissertation on bone accrual in youth swimmers and controls in Clinical Journal of Sport Medicine.
 Dr. Kumar's study can be accessed here, and Dr. Collins study can be accessed here.

-Adam Alexander, a doctoral student in Social and Behavioral Sciences, was recently awarded the 2016 Health Disparities Network Travel Scholarship from the Society for Research on Nicotine and Tobacco to attend their national conference in in Chicago, Illinois.
+Adam Alexander, a doctoral student in Social and Behavioral Sciences, was recently awarded the 2016 Health Disparities Network Travel Scholarship from the Society for Research on Nicotine and Tobacco to attend their national conference in Chicago, Illinois.
 This award supports researchers who are conducting tobacco research with minority and underserved populations.
 Adam presented his poster titled, "Diet and physical activity differences between waterpipe smokers and non-smokers in Aleppo, Syria" at the conference.

-MPH student named to Memphis 20<30
+MPH Student Named to Memphis 20<30

 MPH student Eddie Wiley was recently featured in a Memphis Flyer article as one of the 20 people under 30 making a difference in the Memphis area.
 Click here for the story.